-Full actuarial valuations of Alterna Savings' DB, SRIP and post-retirement benefits program are carried out not less than every three years when circumstances permit.
-These valuations are updated at each reporting date of December 31 by qualified independent actuaries.
+Full actuarial valuations of Alterna Savings' DB, SRIP and post-retirement benefits program are carried out not less than every three years.
+These valuations are updated at each reporting date of December 31, by qualified independent actuaries.

 (i) Defined Benefit Pension Plan